eslint/eslint/docs/rules/func-style.md

 ## Rule Details

-This error is aimed at enforcing a particular type of function style throughout a JavaScript file, either declarations or expressions.
+This rule is aimed at enforcing a particular type of function style throughout a JavaScript file, either declarations or expressions.
 You can specify which you prefer in the configuration.

 The following patterns are considered problems: